10 reasons to come and celebrate Christmas in Barcelona

 Reason nº10: At Christmas, take a dip in the sea

 It may be cold but this doesn't deter the hundreds of people who jump into the sea on 25th December to take part in the Christmas Cup organised by the Barcelona Swimming Club.
-The race has become a classic and many locals take part, departing from the old harbour, or Port Vell, and swimming 200 metres in the waters of the Mediterranean.
+The race has become a classic and many locals take part, departing from the old harbour, close to L'Aquàrium, and swimming 200 metres in the waters of the Mediterranean.
 On 1st January, even more people take to the water in a group swim organised by the Barceloneta Swimming Club.
 You might not be bold enough to take part but, if you go along to one of these events, the athletic and energetic spirit of the hardy swimmers is sure to rub off.

 As you can see, Christmas in Barcelona is experienced with all the senses.
+Make the most of it with the benefits and discounts included in the Barcelona Card!

 We look forward to welcoming you to Barcelona this Christmas!